telerik/reporting-docs/getting-started/installation/cdn-assets.md

 ---
 title: Telerik Reporting CDN
-page_title: Using the Telelerik Reporting CDN in Web Applications
+page_title: Using the Telerik Reporting CDN in Web Applications
 description: "Use the Telerik Reporting CDN to serve resources for the html5-based report viewers and the web report designer.
 Includes the minimal required kendo subsets."
 slug: telerikreporting/getting-started/installation/cdn-assets
 tags: how,to,add,the,telerik,cdn,reportviewer,script